groonga/groonga/doc/source/reference/commands/status.rst

    * - ``apache_arrow``
      - .. versionadded:: 10.0.1

-       The version of Apache Arrow that Groonga uses.
-This item displays only when Apache Arrow is enabled in Groonga.
+       The information about Apache Arrow that Groonga uses.
+This item is displayed only when Apache Arrow is enabled in Groonga.
      - .. code-block::

           {